Doug Woos

 A picture of me

-I’m a computer scientist.
-Most recently I was a Lecturer in Computer Science at Brown University.
-I teach introductory courses as well as courses in systems and programming languages (broadly defined).
-My research focuses on applying techniques from programming languages to systems problems; in particular, I have done a lot of work on verifying and debugging distributed systems.
+I’m a computer scientist and software engineer.
+For the past several years I have been a Software Engineer at Voltus, a climate tech company.
+Before that I was a Lecturer in Computer Science at Brown University.
+When I was in academia, I taught introductory courses as well as courses in systems and programming languages (broadly defined).
+My research focused on applying techniques from programming languages to systems problems; in particular, I have done a lot of work on verifying and debugging distributed systems.

 I got my PhD at the University of Washington, where I was advised by Tom Anderson, Mike Ernst, and Zach Tatlock.
 Before that, I worked at GameChanger, a pretty cool company in Manhattan.
 I graduated from Swarthmore College in 2011, where I worked with Tia Newhall.
 More information of this type can be found on my CV.

-Outside of work, my interests include philosophy, science fiction, astronomy, baseball (specifically the Cleveland Guardians), and the banjo.
+Outside of work, my interests include vegan food, philosophy, science fiction, astronomy, baseball, and music (banjo, guitar, etc.).

 My work at UW was very generously supported by a Faithful Steward Fellowship and an NSF Graduate Research Fellowship.